In this particular scenario, making a $20,000 personal deductible contribution will not increase the amount of Division 293 tax payable.

 a) Division 293 income includes:

-Less any taxable component (taxed element) of a lump sum withdrawal that is within the individual’s low-rate cap (up to $235,000 for the 2023-24 FY)
+Less any taxable component (taxed element) of a lump sum withdrawal that is within the individual’s low-rate cap (not applicable from 2024-25 onwards)

 Less any assessable amounts released under the First Home Super Saver scheme